avontd2868/diaspora.el/README.md

 * markdown-translator : I haven't submitted into GNA! yet... waiting for authorizations! :P
 * [htmlr](https://github.com/emacsmirror/htmlr/tree/)

-The library markdown-translator comes with this version of diaspora.el! :)
+All the libraries comes with this version of diaspora.el and are in the "libraries" directory! :)

+## Installing

+Download and unpack diaspora.el, then add this code into your init (.emacs) file:

+    (setq load-path (cons "/PATH/TO/DIASPORA/EL/DIRECTORY" load-path))
+	(setq load-path (cons "/PATH/TO/DIASPORA/EL/DIRECTORY/libraries" load-path))
+	(require 'diaspora)

+If you want to use your own libraries versions, then erase the second line.

 ### Before anything else: